Want to automate social selling on LinkedIn?

 2. Allocate Content Goals to the Right Buyer Awareness Stage

 You need to align your content goals to the right buyer awareness stages in the buyer journey if you want to track the right metrics.
-Using the right CTAs will also drive the right actions that you can track later.
-For example:

 • A feasible goal for top and middle of funnel content would be newsletter signups, since those readers are still educating themselves on the space and their options